 For many investors, using land to diversify a portfolio is an excellent strategy.
 When you find the right property, you’ll either be able to develop it, rent it out, or resell it for a higher price than what you paid.
 The overhead costs are low and it is usually pretty easy to get started as the price of land is a fraction of a standard single-family home.
-Keep reading to learn more about the great benefits of adding land to your portfolio in Philadelphia.
+Keep reading to learn more about the great benefits of adding land to your portfolio in Nationwide.

 Maintenance costs when owning land are low to non-existent.
 There is nothing to paint, fix, or repair.
 For some lots, you will need to maintain vegetation so it doesn’t become overgrown, however, these costs are minimal when you compare them to the costs of maintaining a home.
 The land cannot be damaged or vandalized and the time spent dealing with your land will be minimal.
 You will still have property taxes, but in comparison to owning a house, the taxes on land are very low.